-The Group's balance sheet increased by EUR 1 billion at acquisition date, in particular in tangible assets.
+The Group's balance sheet increased by EUR 1 billion at the acquisition date, in particular in tangible assets.

-The goodwill related to this operation was EUR 96 million.
+The goodwill related to this operation was EUR 92 million.

-7.d DISCONTINUED ACTIVITIES
+9.e DISCONTINUED ACTIVITIES

 On 18 December 2021, BNP Paribas concluded an agreement with BMO Financial Group for the sale of 100% of its retail and commercial banking activities in the United States, operated by the BancWest cash-generating unit, for a total consideration of USD 16.3 billion in cash.